SGG-Modding/HadesListener/README.md

 ```
 to the start of your `modfile.txt`

-The lua script can interface with the `HadesListener` global to hook into when messages get sent into the game:
+The lua script can interface with the `StyxScribe` global to hook into when messages get sent into the game:
 ```lua
 ModUtil.Mod.Register("MyMod")